RobertoPeters/HomeAssistantStateMachine/README.md

-# HomeAssistantStateMachine (HASM)
+# Home Assistant State Machine (HASM)
 State Machine for Home Assistant to create automation using state machines

-This project started at 26 March 2024 and more information and documentation will folow as soon as it is in alpha phase
+This project is almost going into alpha phase
+First I want to write some manual in the wiki for users to learn the application.

 Some info:
 ## Features